Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-To find the best ink-efficient printer, we went through four days of researching over 20 different inkjet color printers.
+To find the best ink-efficient printer, we researched over 20 different inkjet color printers for four days.
 We examined the ink systems of each printer in detail, including the type of ink it used, the print head technology, processing speed, and efficiency over time.
 We narrowed it down to the ones with the lowest running costs and longest-lasting ink.
-If you have been looking for a guide to the best printers, this is it.
+This is it if you have been looking for a guide to the best printers.

 Award: TOP PICK